Coroners Court - Civil

 How will I know when the inquest is being held?

 Once the coroner has decided the hearing date, the coroner’s staff will advise the family when the inquest is to begin.
 A notice about the inquest will also be published in the law list in The Courier-Mail and posted on the website.

 Inquests are generally open to the public so anybody can attend and listen to the proceedings.
 Sometimes a coroner may decide to exclude certain individuals or the public from the inquest hearing.
 A coroner can also prohibit the publication of evidence heard at inquest.

 Family members are not required to attend the inquest unless they have been called as a witness.
 The evidence presented at the inquest can be very distressing for families because medical evidence and very personal information about a loved one is discussed in open court.
 You may wish to bring a friend to provide support to you during the inquest.

-The Coronial Counselling Service is available to assist families to understand and prepare themselves for what might happen at the inquest.
+Counsellors from Coronial Family Services can provide information to families to help them understand and prepare themselves for what might happen at the inquest.

 Does the family need to be legally represented?

 Any person with a sufficient interest (including family members) can apply to the coroner to participate in the inquest.
 This means you can be given permission to ask questions of witnesses and make submissions at the inquest.
 Parties can act for themselves and ask questions or they can be legally represented.

 Family members may choose to be legally represented and may wish to discuss this with the lawyer assisting the coroner at inquest (called counsel assisting).
 The counsel assisting is an independent person whose role it is to ensure that all relevant information is presented to the coroner.
 Although they are independent and do not act for the family they will be able to explain the inquest process and the issues proposed to be explored at the inquest.